TheCryptoCamel/SPRT-chip/README.md

-# Luxury Meet Blockchain - Project LMB - Supply Chain
+# SPIRIT chip Blockchain - SPRT chip - Alcohol Supply Chain

-Project LMB is a minimum viable prototype for Luxury product tracking with Blockchain technology.
+SPRT chip is a prototype for Alcohol product tracking with Blockchain technology.

+SPRT chip is a blockchain based application that verifies the legitimacy of alcoholic products.
+Currently, 25.8% of bottles purchased worldwide are illicit.
+That is equal to one every four bottles are not the product that was intended to be bought.
+Counterfeiting is a worldwide problem that equals US $19.4 Billion dollars in sales a year.

+Illicit alcohol affects many different branches from the companies brand to government taxation and finally the customer.
+There are five different categories that illicit alcohol falls into such as smuggling, counterfeit, tax leakage, illicit artisanal and surrogate alcohol.
+Because of this, it is both equally a fiscal and a health problem.

-It considers three roles in the Luxury asset tracking in supply chain:
+It considers three roles in the Alcohol asset tracking in supply chain to insure illicit alcohol doesn't end up in consumers hands:
 - Manufacturer
 - Retailers - Distribution Market
 - Final Customer - or Second-hand market

 During the different supply chain process, the following information is tracked in the blockchain (as examples):
-- Creation of asset (Luxury product)
+- Creation of asset (Beer, Wine or Spirit)
-- Change of owner: distribution and transfer from manufacturer to retailers
+- Change of owner: distribution and transfer from manufacturer, distributor and to retailers
 - Key product information
 - Owner authorization (only current owner can transfer the ownership to another account)